 CV

-Before joining the SGLP, I was a postdoctoral assistant at Istituto di studi italiani (USI), where I was also involved in the educational planning and organization of symposia of the Scuola dottorale confederale in Civiltà italiana.
-In 2018 I was part of the team of In codice ratio (Roma Tre) and, previously, I was awarded a Balzan Prize Fellowship at USI.
-I received my Ph.D. from USI (2016), with a dissertation on a treatise about physical and spiritual light by the Franciscan Bartolomeo da Bologna (1275 ca).
-My critical and commented edition of Bartolomeo’s De luce has just been published (SISMEL-Micrologus Library 2021).
+Before joining UZH, I was a postdoctoral assistant at the Istituto di studi italiani (USI), where I also contributed to educational planning and the organization of symposia for the Scuola dottorale confederale in Civiltà italiana.
+From 2019 to 2023, I collaborated on the PRIN project LiLeSC (Books and Readers in Florence from the 13th to the 15th Century: the Library of Santa Croce, Roma Tre), focusing on unpublished works by Servasanto da Faenza.
+Previously, I was part of the In codice ratio team at Università Roma Tre (2018–19) and held a Balzan Prize Fellowship at USI (2017), under the direction of Piero Boitani.
+I earned my Ph.D. at USI (2016) with a dissertation on Bartolomeo da Bologna’s late 13th-century treatise on physical and spiritual light; my critical and commented edition of Bartolomeo's De luce was published in 2021 (SISMEL–Micrologus Library).

 Research project